‘Warm, dry’ winter weather predicted for Montezuma County

 County is still boasting no drought, despite dry predictions

-Montezuma County is predicted to have a “warm, dry” winter based on current weather patterns, but boasts no drought “at all right now,” according to James Andrus, the National Weather Service’s weather observer in Cortez.
+Montezuma County is predicted to have a “warm, dry” winter based on current weather patterns, but experiences no drought “at all right now,” according to James Andrus, the National Weather Service’s weather observer in Cortez.

-“Despite a developing cooler La Nina temperature pattern in the eastern equatorial Pacific Ocean, which forebodes drier winter weather for the Southwest, October rainfall went gangbusters with 2.53 inches of precipitation, 234% of our normal 1.08 inches, thanks to two major rainstorms in the middle and end of the month,” Andrus said.
+“Despite a developing cooler La Nina temperature pattern in the eastern equatorial Pacific Ocean, which forebodes drier winter weather for the Southwest, October rainfall went gangbusters with 2.53 inches of precipitation – 234% of our normal 1.08 inches – thanks to two major rainstorms in the middle and end of the month,” Andrus said.

-Because of this, the year-to-date precipitation rose to 12.25 inches, which is 122% of the county’s 10.05 inch average.
+Because of this, the year-to-date precipitation rose to 12.25 inches, which is 122% of the county’s 10.05-inch average.

 “This is why Montezuma County has no drought at all right now,” Andrus said.
 “Our first snow of 0.7 inches on Oct.
 31 is 116% of our 0.6 inch monthly average.”